Risk reduction through design awards 2024/25

-This award aims to inspire employers to think about how changes to work can reduce the risks of harm to their workers.
-It’s open to all UK employers, whether large or small.
-It is sponsored by the Health and Safety Executive (HSE) and the Chartered Institute of Ergonomics and Human Factors (CIEHF).
+These awards aim to inspire employers to think about how changes to work can reduce the risks of harm to their workers.
+It’s open to all UK employers and is sponsored by the Health and Safety Executive (HSE) and the Chartered Institute of Ergonomics and Human Factors (CIEHF).

 Musculoskeletal disorders (MSDs) include injuries and conditions that can affect the back, joints and limbs.
-The award is for companies that have made simple changes to their workplace, task or activities that have resulted in significantly reduced musculoskeletal risk to their employees.
+The awards are for companies that have made simple changes to their workplace, task or activities that have resulted in significantly reduced musculoskeletal risk to their employees.

 This might include a reduction in lifting, pushing or pulling activities.
 It could mean removing the need for manual handling altogether, or a significant decrease in the need for awkward postures or the force needed to use equipment.
 Let's recognise your contribution to reducing risk!

-If you are an employer in the UK, and you have designed a solution to reduce musculoskeletal risks, nominate your design change for the Risk-reduction through design award.
+If you are an employer in the UK, and you have designed a solution to reduce musculoskeletal risks, nominate your design change for the risk reduction through design awards.

 We can only accept nominations from employers of the workers who benefit from the design changes.
 We cannot accept nominations from marketing companies, consultants or designers.